maltmannx/esp32_ble_sequential_shifter/README.md

 **Total Printing time: 13h13m**

 ## Acknowledgements
- Introducing my friend and personal sim-racing coach @Sanchez.
+ Introducing my friend and personal sim-racing coach @SanchezYao.
 I will never made it without his support.
  Special thanks to [BambuLab](https://bambulab.com/en) for a new P1SC printer and filaments.
 There products are one of the most reliable devices you can find in current days.